Remotionco/CoreAudioVoiceTest/Readme.md

 (See Scenario 3 for results with wired headphones)

-I've tried to shorten the code as much as possible, but CoreAudio requires a reasonable amount of boilerplate.
+I've tried to shorten the code as much as possible, but CoreAudio requires a reasonable amount of boilerplate - `Audio.swift` should contain relevant code to the question, with some of that boilerplate separated out into files like `Devices`, `Formats`, `Types`, etc.

 ## Instructions: